Off the Wall: Save Lives by Putting Your Values to Work

 Author Ann Rhoades will present concepts from her new book, Built on Values: Creating an Enviable Culture That Outperforms the Competition.
 A panel of great experts whose organizations have "lived their values" will share their reactions, along with the reaction from a leading patient advocate.
 Learn how to breathe life into your vision statement and tie values to behaviors spelled out in your safety programs.

-This webinar will cover the concepts of changing culture for improved safety programs, and will be tied to all 34 NQF-Endorsed® Safe Practices.
+This webinar will cover the concepts of changing culture for improved safety programs.

 Webinar Video and Downloads